The Tri London committee meets regularly to discuss members’ interests, which include:

 Joining the committee in what will be my 5th year as a member of Tri London finally gives me a chance to try and give back to our club what I have been offered over the years.
 The club has had a hugely positive impact, not only on myself but my family, and the benefits go way beyond the race results.
 The biggest ‘result’ for me has been the valuable friendships I’ve made; several of my favourite and best friends are now on this committee.
 These friendships have been formed by the many race days and trips away we’ve shared, as well as after training and post-race socialising that is so important to maintaining the warm network.

 Other results include triathlon and aquathlon successes as well as an ongoing sponsorship from Giant Camden as their women’s Liv brand ambassador and the formation of a local women’s cycling club; Team Liv Camden.

-Chris has no bio yet!
+Mallory has no bio yet!

 Chris first joined the club in 1996, and was Club Chairman for three years.